MP Federal Member for Indi

-Cathy has been a member of the ILWS Advisory Board since its inception.
-She is the principal of Catherine McGowan Consulting which specialises in building capacity in individuals and communities in rural Australia and overseas.
+Cathy was a member of the ILWS Advisory Board from its inception until 2014.
+She is the principal of Catherine McGowan Consulting which specialised in building capacity in individuals and communities in rural Australia and overseas.
 Cathy has a Masters degree in Applied Science in Agriculture and Rural Development.
 She has been working in the area of women in agriculture for over 20 years and regularly provides policy advice.
 In 2000 her work with the dairy industry was acknowledged with the Australasia Pacific Extension Network award for "Excellent in Extension".
 She is the past President of the national organisation, Australian Women in Agriculture.
-As well as her work in Australia, she recently has been working with farming women in PNG and India.
+In 2013 Cathy was elected the Federal Minister for Indi.

 In 2008 the Board underwent changes to diversify its membership and added a student member and an indigenous perspective.